quantify-os/quantify-scheduler/docs/source/reference/control_flow.md

 Loops are an experimental feature and come with several limitations at this time, see below.
 ```

-Limitations:
+### Limitations
-1. The time order for zero-duration assembly instructions may be incorrect, so verify the compiled schedule (via the generated assembly code).
+1. The time order for zero-duration assembly instructions with the same timing may be incorrect, so verify the compiled schedule (via the generated assembly code).
 Using loops to implement sequential averaging for qubit spectroscopy is verified to work as expected.
 Known issues occur in using `SetClockFrequency` and `SquarePulse` with duration > 1us at the beginning or end of a loop, for example:
 ```{code-cell} ipython3
-from quantify_scheduler.operations.pulse_library import SquarePulse schedule = Schedule("T1")
+from quantify_scheduler.operations.pulse_library import SquarePulse

+schedule = Schedule("T1")
 schedule.add(
     SquarePulse(